 As the pig steamed the first opportunity to drink came out.
 This impressed me much.
 It was a different kind of social drinking, it was like 'hey lets catch a buzz quickly.' it was impossible to call it social in the sense that I am used to in Ohio, mainly cause there was only one glass.

-So from what i later inferred from watching them closely, the hombre who wants to drink the most grabs the box and pours a cup and then passes the cup to the guy beside him who, to my amazement dribbled a little out on the ground as what i assume was an offering to his dead "homies."
-And then in one drink, swills it down, hands it back and the hombre pours the next and hands the glass to the next and this scenario is repeated until finally the hombre gets his cup.
+So from what I later deduced from watching them closely, the hombre who wants to drink the most grabs the box and pours a cup and then passes the cup to the guy beside him who, to my amazement dribbled a little out on the ground as what I assume was an offering to his dead "homies."
+And then in one drink, swills it down, hands it back and the hombre who pours the next and hands the glass to the next and this scenario is repeated until finally the hombre gets his cup.

-I, of course partook in the ritual even tho i was only a spectator.
-When they handed me the cup and all watched to see how the gringo behaved, in Spanish i said 'for my grandfather' and dribbled some on the ground before i swilled it down.
+I, of course partook in the ritual even though I was only a spectator.
+When they handed me the cup and all watched to see how the gringo behaved, in Spanish I said 'for my grandfather' and dribbled some on the ground before I swilled it down.
 I could see they approved.
 A couple rounds and me and the pig were steamed.
-Then something i was not expecting happened they all produce bic razors and started shaving the pig.
+Then something I was not expecting happened they all produce bic razors and started shaving the pig.

 As we stood in the road and listened to this man speak, I noticed there seemed to be a lot of people on the other side of the hedge between his house and the road.
 I couldn't see them for the hedge but I could hear them clearly.

 When we entered from the road, it became obvious they were engaged in a fiesta like my other Mapuche friends.
-And from the head on the wall i guessed it was sheep.
-Never having eaten much sheep i learned what my father once told me, it has a flavor that lingers, that was true the next day i clearly tasted it but it was delicious at the time and i ate as much as i could and washed it down with a Heineken.
+And from the head hanging on the wall I guessed it was sheep.
+Never having eaten much sheep I learned what my father once told me, it has a flavor that lingers, that was true the next day I clearly tasted it but it was delicious at the time.
+A huge pile if grilled meat and I ate as much as I could and washed it down with an ice cold Heineken.

 Later that day we returned to my host house and ate some fried carp that was cut up like the pig, in serving sized pieces.
 Bony but delicious with sopapilla and tomatoes.
-It was then that i noticed a wooden fish on the walI that had to be a trout.
-So i got kind of excited and asked if those fish were here.
+It was then that I noticed a wooden fish on the walI that had to be a trout.
+So I got kind of excited and asked if those fish were here.
 The man understood and nodded.
-I mentioned i enjoyed fishing and a young guy volunteered to take me the next day. i was really excited.
+I mentioned i enjoyed fishing and a young guy volunteered to take me the next day.
+I was really excited.
 But we were not going to be fishing with a pole for trout.
 We were going to be fishing with a spear for carp from the front of a homemade canoe.
-I was so excited.
+That sounded like a legit adventure.